gmbecker/contributing_to_r_lesson/README.md

-# Contributing to R - Participant Instructions useR2021 Tutorial
+# Contributing to R - Participant Instructions useR!
+2021 Tutorial
 Gabriel Becker and Martin Maechler

 ## Code of Conduct